In Hope Stories

-My partner Stewart is a self-employed heating engineer.
-We were happy, albeit tired, and adored our children, Sonny, Harvey, and twins Francesca and Annabel.
+My partner Stewart and I were happy, albeit tired, and adored our children, Sonny, Harvey, and twins Francesca and Annabel.

 When I found out we were going to have twins I laughed and cried at the same time.
 The pregnancy was difficult from start to finish.
 There were more tears to come when the girls were delivered prematurely by emergency caesarean.
 Francesca, who was born first, did well and was out of special care and into the hospital nursery within a day, however Annabel had stopped breathing and was on a ventilator for a while.